31core/NarrowWay/doc/NarrowWay specification.typ

 $ R_i = R_(i - 1) xor (K_i <<< 4)^(-1) (i = 1, 2, ...) $

 Where $K$ is the previous round key, and $R$ is the current round key.
-And when $R$ is the first round key, the $K$ is the primary key.
+And $K$ refers to the primary key when $R$ is to be the first round key.

 == Round
 An integral round for encryption conatains these following 3 steps: